joaovbleite/sweeply/EMAIL_NOTIFICATIONS_SETUP_FORMSPREE.md

 ## Customization

-You can customize the email templates by editing the HTML in the edge function:
+You can customize the email content by editing the plain text templates in the edge function:
-- Lines 108-148: Job Started email template
+- Lines 103-117: Job Started email message
-- Lines 152-212: Job Completed email template
+- Lines 119-134: Job Completed email message

 ## Cost

-- **Resend Free Tier**: 3,000 emails/month
+- **Formspree Free Tier**: 50 emails/month (perfect for testing)
+- **Formspree Basic**: $8/month for 250 submissions
+- **Formspree Pro**: $40/month for unlimited submissions
 - **Supabase Edge Functions**: Free tier includes 500K invocations/month

-This should be more than enough for most cleaning businesses!
+For most small to medium cleaning businesses, the Formspree Basic plan should be sufficient!